Properties of Eventually Positive Linear Input-Output Systems: Abstract

 \section{Abstract}

-In this paper, we consider the systems with trajectories originating in the nonnegative orthant becoming nonnegative after some finite time transient.
-First we consider dynamical systems (i.e., fully observable systems with no inputs), which we call eventually positive.
-We compute forward-invariant cones and Lyapunov functions for these systems.
+\looseness=-1 In this paper, we consider systems with trajectories originating in the nonnegative orthant and becoming nonnegative after some finite time transient.
+These systems are called eventually positive and our results are based on recent theoretical developments in linear algebra.
+We consider dynamical systems (i.e., fully observable systems with no inputs), for which we compute forward-invariant cones and Lyapunov functions.
 We then extend the notion of eventually positive systems to the input-output system case.
 Our extension is performed in such a manner, that some valuable properties of classical internally positive input-output systems are preserved.
 For example, their induced norms can be computed using linear programming and the energy functions have nonnegative derivatives.
+We illustrate the theoretical results on numerical examples.